sisitech/SisitechDocs/docs/markdown.md

-### Markdown Scripting
+## Markdown Scripting

 ---

-<p> We can use markdown scripting to write great software documentation.
-Markdown is a simplified markup language used for formatting text. <p>
+We can use markdown scripting to write great software documentation.
+Markdown is a simplified markup language used for formatting text.

-<p> It Provides a means that converts to HTML and renders to the page.
-However, markdown is much simpler to use and easier to read. </p>
+It Provides a means that converts to HTML and renders to the page.
+However, markdown is much simpler to use and easier to read.

-<p> Markdown files have an extension of .md </p>
+Markdown files have an extension of .md

-## Markdown Language Syntax
+### Markdown Language Syntax

 - The “#” symbol indicates the font size of a text element for example a statement like “# readme” is rendered in HTML as a h1 element tag and “## readme” as a h2 element tag and so on and so forth.
 Below is an example :